aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/week-03/lesson-02.md

 ## Homework

 Practice using the for loop and arrays.
-You are free to experiment with any
+You are free to experiment with any of the things we have learned so far but combine it with the for loop.
+Or make adjustments to the examples we created in class.

 {{<hint info>}}
 If you don't have any ideas on what do do, you can try to do one of the following: